lupyuen/lupyuen.github.io/src/rust2.md

     This is the Rust Library (compiled as a Static Library) that will overwrite the Compiled Stub Library

-That's how we __inject our Rust Code__ into the build: Overwriting the Compiled Stub Library by the Compiled Rust Library.
+That's how we __inject our Rust Code__ into the NuttX Build: We overwrite the Compiled Stub Library by the Compiled Rust Library.

 The Stub Library is defined like so: [rust_test/run.sh](https://github.com/lupyuen/rust_test/blob/main/run.sh#L50-L53)